Tenants Protection Association (Christchurch) Inc.

 Anything in the contract that is against the rules / in breach of the Residential Tenancies Act 1986 is not binding, even if the contract is signed.

-The Department of Building and Housing produce a very good ‘Residential Tenancy Agreement’, which has been approved by The Office of the Tenancy Tribunal.
+The Ministry of Business, Innovation and Employment produce a very good ‘Residential Tenancy Agreement’, which has been approved by The Office of the Tenancy Tribunal.
 This contract includes advice on how to complete it, a Property Inspection Report, a brief summary of the Residential Tenancies Act, and of course the Tenancy Agreement itself.
-It also has a carbon copy backing so both the tenant and the landlord can have an exact copy.